homescreens/homescreens/README.md

  - dank memes ✗  ˙͜>˙
  - implement infinite scrolling so the page isnt 3 miles long on load
  - original Favicon.ico
+   - Use favicon generator for maximum favicon compatability
  - clean up HTML and CSS once site is completed (OXE4)
  - make columns split to one row earlier for mobile ✓
  - potentially purchase a domain name